What Do We Do?

 NCCIE is dedicated to privileging Indigenous languages in support of efforts to sustain them and people’s abilities to converse and understand when listening to them.

-The Indigenous Languages pilot project took place during NCCIE’s second year and aimed to translate ten stories about Indigenous education programs into a number of Indigenous languages.
-At the click of a button, you are able to listen to and learn about these ten educational programs in the language of your choice.
+was a pilot project in the Centre’s second year, which aimed to translate ten stories about Indigenous education programs into a number of Indigenous languages.
+At the click of a button, you are able to listen to and learn about these ten educational programs in a language of your choice.